Climate Action Museum

 The Climate Action Museum (CAM) is an educational space and resource that centers climate mitigation through an immersive experience to stimulate critical thought and facilitate direct action.

-Farr Associates has been deeply involved in the making of the museum since its inception and has provided support for administration, art direction, design, development, fundraising, and much more.
+Farr Associates has been deeply involved in the making of the museum since its inception and has provided support for administration, art direction, design, development, fundraising, programming, and much more.

 Plan your visit or request a tour!
 The museum is free, open to the public, and located at 300 S Riverside Plaza, Chicago, IL 60606.